halesyy/kas-form-app/README.md

 * Finish Parents form.
 * Build dynamic crossover model for Students and Parents objects using Interfaces (optional.)
 * Neaten up the **watchers.js** JS file.
+* Add next buttons on each page, and authenticate so they can't go further than they are.